Pope Leo XIV tells 1 million Catholic youths that they are 'the sign a different world is possible'

 “Aspire to great things, to holiness, wherever you are," Leo urged the young faithful.
 “Do not settle for less.
 You will then see the light of the Gospel growing every day, in you and around you."

-Leo reminded the crowd that their next encounter will be for World Youth Day, set for Aug.
+Leo reminded the crowd that their next encounter will be during World Youth Day, set for Aug.
 3-8, 2027, in Seoul, South Korea.

-The week has been a joyous gathering marked by bands of youths singing hymns as they move down cobblestoned streets, praying rosaries in piazzas and standing for hours at the Circus Maximus to confess their sins to priests offering the sacrament in a dozen languages.
+The week has been a joyous gathering marked by bands of youths singing hymns as they move down cobblestoned streets, praying the Rosary in piazzas and standing for hours at the Circus Maximus to confess their sins to priests offering the sacrament in a dozen languages.

 Leo also shared some tragic news on Saturday: two young people who had made the pilgrimage to Rome had died, one reportedly of cardiac arrest, while a third was hospitalized.